ministryofjustice/service_assessments/phases/v2/live.md

 Service Manager able to:

-* explain what they have built to this point and why.
+* Explain what they have built to this point and why.
-* explain how they have ensured zero downtime deployments or otherwise ensured there is no user impact to doing a release.
+* Explain how they have ensured zero downtime deployments or otherwise ensured there is no user impact to doing a release.
-* describe clearly the lifecycle of a story from user research to production.
+* Describe clearly the lifecycle of a story from user research to production.
-* explain how they will staff/pay for continued improvement of the service.
+* Explain how they will staff/pay for continued improvement of the service.

 ## Point 6: Evaluate what tools and systems will be used to build, host, operate and measure the service, and how to procure them.